An App for People Who Learn Hard Things

 Free forever.
 No paywall.

 No subscription.
 No premium tier.
-DaCosta Thinklab is free because deep learning should be accessible to everyone working through hard material.
+Everything in DaCosta Thinklab is free because deep learning should not cost anything extra.
+What is here today stays free, always.

 Launch DaCosta Thinklab